pbeagon/distFit/paper/paper.rmd

 distribution; the latter contains approximations of the log-normal and normal distributions.
 A two-parameter Weibull distribution is defined by its shape and scale.
 The distribution's versatility is implemented by its shape parameter -- values above 2.5 or 3.6 approximate to log-normal or normal distributions respectively [@NCSSLLC2019, p 122-15].

+The  `distFit` R package offers threefold functionality to investigate a data set's goodness-of-fit with normal and Weibull distributions.
+First, calculates from the data set the shape and scale parameters of its theoretical Weibull distribution, second, compares the data set to plots of both distributions, and third, evaluates the data set's goodness-of-fit with both distributions.

+# Motivation and package functions
+A gap exists in automated investigation if a real-world data set fits normality, or diverges to a Weibull distribution.
 Regarding use cases, @Koch2011 proposed the log-normal distribution to represent the large variation in energy use by homes in the same neighbourhood.
 The Weibull distribution has been used to fit the energy-use data of 400 Swedish detached houses [@Munkhammar2014], and 1643 social housing units in Northern Ireland [@Irwin1986].
-All the following code was written solely by the author during his PhD research into home energy retrofit at neighbourhood scale [@Beagon2020].

-The  `distFit` R package offers threefold functionality to investigate goodness-of-fit with normal and Weibull distributions.
-First, calculates the shape and scale parameters of the theoretical Weibull distribution, second, compares the data set to plots of both distributions, and third, evaluates the data set's goodness-of-fit with both distributions.

-# Statement of need
-A gap exists in automated investigation if a real-world data set fits normality, or diverges to a Weibull distribution.
-Such an investigation should yield publishable plots, complemented by quantitative goodness-of-fit metrics.
+The aforementioned investigation should yield publishable plots, complemented by quantitative goodness-of-fit metrics.
 Package `distFit` provides functions to compare the goodness-of-fit between the two distributions.
 Listing the four functions
 intuitively: 1) `QQcompare()` plots the data set around the quantile-quantile (QQ) normality line, 2) `findWeibullParams()` calculates the Weibull shape and scale parameters, 3)